xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-03-omg-guys-i-beat-minecraft.md

 ![endportal](/images/endportal2.png)

 <p class="show-intro">
-my fight with the dragon was wayy easier than i remember last time being. this time i remembered to make slow falling potions which saved me a few times.
+my fight with the dragon was wayy easier than i remembered last time being. this time i didn't forget to make slow falling potions which saved me a few times! highly recommend doing this<3
 </p>

 <div class="gallery">